Breakfast Club Blog

 How One Kid Can Change How I View The Country Today?

 This morning I enjoyed two, over-easy, eggs, a blueberry muffin, hash browns, and a coffee.
-I never eat that much for breakfast but happened to have had at a meeting at a great, local, joint.
+I never eat that much for breakfast but happened to have had it at a meeting at a great, local, joint.
 I have struggled with what to blog about this fall.
 There is so much going on in our country.
 Elected officials are at war.
 Politicians are yelling over each other vs listening.
 Anger.
 Fear.
 You would think I would have a million ideas to share.
 But, I find myself raw, angry and struggling for words.
-Then ...Read More
+Th...Read More

 From Ferguson to Our Classrooms: Why Social Justice Education Matters